Interested in Applying to the CSS?

 Introduction to the College of Social Studies

 The College of Social Studies, founded in 1959, is one of the oldest of Wesleyan University’s existing interdisciplinary programs, along with the College of Letters.
 Created as a residential college, the CSS had its first quarters in Harriman Hall (the Public Affairs Center, or PAC), and its student majors lived in the same building.
 From 1965 to 1985, the CSS had its home in what is now Butterfield A, with its students at first living overhead.
 During these years, CSS students, by their own choice, dispersed across the various kinds of University housing, so that the College ceased to be residential; however, the proximity of faculty offices, classrooms, and social areas continued to foster informal academic and non-academic exchange among students and between students and CSS tutors.
 In January 1986, the College returned to the PAC, where it occupied most of the fourth floor of what was an academic building.
-The renovation of the PAC, begun in the past summer, has necessitated a move to 330 High Street for the CSS Office and some of the CSS tutors.
-The new space includes a seminar room with the CSS library (pared down to meet the space constraints).
+While the PAC was being renovated between 2021-2024, the CSS was temporarily located at 330 High Street.
+The PAC renovations were completed in January 2024, and the building was renamed the Frank Center for Public Affairs.
+The CSS space is on the third floor of the Frank Center and includes the CSS Office, CSS Lounge, and CSS Library.

 From the start, the CSS has been a coordinated, multidisciplinary program in Government, History, Economics, and Social Theory, taught in group tutorials and colloquia.
 The College was created in the belief that different forms of the social sciences are best pursued in conjunction with each other rather than in isolation leading students to a better understanding of the subject matter and nature of each discipline.
 The CSS curriculum stresses basic techniques of conceptual analysis and evidenced-based application to the subject matters of the four fields.
 All classes are participatory; students write regularly and receive timely comments on their writing from their CSS tutors.
 In addition, visiting speakers, some of them CSS graduates, and regularly scheduled social events (Monday Lunch Talks and the post-Tutorial Social Hours on Fridays) provide a sense of community that enhances the educational mission of the College.